prologin/prologin2012/doc/serveur-api.rst

       :ATTAQUE_I_SEE:
-        Attaque 'I see what you did there.' du Ranger
+        Attaque 'I see what you did there.' du Voleur

       :ATTAQUE_LOTO:
-        Attaque 'Loto, à qui le tour' du Ranger
+        Attaque 'Loto, à qui le tour' du Voleur